watson-developer-cloud/assistant-web-chat-service-desk-starter/src/flex/webChat/README.md

 - **Agent transfers:** The event listeners set up in [twilioFlex.ts](./client/src/twilioFlex.ts) listen for participants joining and leaving the channel.
 This example implementation uses the `memberLeft` event to close the chat if an agent leaves; you will need to modify this behavior to support agent transfers.

 - **Conversation topic:** The example implementation sends the `message_to_human_agent` attribute from the dialog as the first message to the agent when the conversation starts.
 However, several other attributes are available within the `connectMessage` object that is passed to the `startChat()` function.
-For more information, see the documentation for the `topic` property of the `connect_to_agent` response type in the Watson Assistant [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message).
+For more information, see the documentation for the `topic` property of the `connect_to_agent` response type in the watsonx Assistant [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message).

 - **Agent name and avatar:** The agent name is available in the example implementation.
 The web chat provides a method to display the agent avatar, but this is not implemented for Twilio Flex.